-It is a tenancy and lease condition that permission must be obtained in writing before a tenant or leaseholder commences any improvement.
-If a tenant or leaseholder carries out an improvement without obtaining written permission, the Council may grant retrospective permission subject to the tenant or leaseholder making a written application within 28 days of being instructed to do so.
+It is a tenancy and lease condition that permission must be obtained in writing before a tenant or leaseholder commences any applicable alteration or improvement.
+If a tenant or leaseholder carries out an alteration or improvement without obtaining written permission, the Council may grant retrospective permission subject to the tenant or leaseholder making a written application within 28 days of being instructed to do so.

 The exception to this general rule will be where it is recognised, at the time staff become aware of the work, that permission would not be granted.
-In these cases, the tenant will be required to arrange and meet the costs of reinstating the property to its original condition within a specified timescale, according to our standards and specifications and using appropriately qualified contractors.
+In these cases, the tenant or leaseholder will be required to arrange and meet the costs of reinstating the property to its original condition within a specified timescale, according to our standards and specifications and using appropriately qualified contractors.

-A tenant who has been refused permission but who proceeds to carry out the work anyway will be required to reinstate the property to its original condition as specified above.
+A tenant or leaseholder who has been refused permission but who proceeds to carry out the work anyway will be required to reinstate the property to its original condition as specified above.

-A tenant who has been given permission but whose work does not meet our standards or conditions will be required to carry out further work within a specified timescale to meet the necessary standards, failing which the tenant will have to reinstate the property to its original condition.
+A tenant or leaseholder who has been given permission but whose work does not meet our standards or conditions will be required to carry out further work within a specified timescale to meet the necessary standards, failing which the tenant will have to reinstate the property to its original condition.

-In the above cases, the Council will give the tenant or leaseholder a reasonable time within which to comply with our instructions.
-Failure to do so will result in the Council arranging for any work required to be carried out, with the tenant or leaseholder being liable for all the costs we incur.
+In the above cases, the Council will give the tenant or leaseholder a reasonable timescale within which to comply with our instructions.
+Failure to do so will result in the Council arranging for any work required to be carried out, with the tenant or leaseholder being liable for all the costs incurred.

-In serious cases where we believe the safety and integrity of the structure and/or the health and safety of the tenant, any household members, visitors or other members of the public are at risk, we will arrange as a matter of urgency for appropriate contractors to carry out any work required.
-The tenant will be liable for all the costs we incur.
+In serious cases where the Council believes the safety and integrity of the structure and/or the health and safety of the tenant or leaseholder, any household members, visitors or other members of the public are at risk, appropriate contractors will be instructed to carry out any work required.
+The tenant or leaseholder will be liable for all the costs incurred.